Hashtag Web3 Logo

 How is executive presence different from just being confident?

-Confidence is a part of executive presence, but it’s not the whole picture.
-Confidence is an internal feeling of self-belief.
-Executive presence is how that confidence is perceived by others, combined with your communication skills, gravitas, and ability to influence.
-You can feel confident, but if you can't articulate your ideas clearly or command respect, you don't have executive presence.
+Confidence forms a part of executive presence but does not encompass the entirety of it.
+Confidence reflects your self-belief, while executive presence relates to how others perceive that confidence.
+It combines your communication skills, gravitas, and ability to influence.
+You may feel confident, but if you struggle to convey your ideas or command respect, your executive presence remains underdeveloped.

 What's a quick tip I can use in my next meeting?